aradinbar/stockbot/README.md

 ## General Arhictecture

   the project consists of three parts:
- - python scrapper - a multhi-threaded python scrapper.
+ - python scrapper - a multithreaded python scrapper.
  - sql database - sql database to store the stock data.
  - c++ engine - a c++ engine to anazlyze the stocks.